Edwards ousts North Carolina Rep. Cawthorn in GOP primary

 “Against all odds, we fought hard to win this election and provide clear conservative leadership for the mountains,” Edwards said in a news release.
 “Now, we will harness this energy, come together as a party, and keep this seat in Republican hands in November.”

-Cawthorn had vaulted to national prominence after winning the mountain-area seat in 2020 at age 25.
+Cawthorn, who had vaulted to national prominence after winning the mountain-area seat in 2020 at age 25, said he would support Edwards in the general election.
+“It’s time for the NC-11 GOP to rally behind the Republican ticket to defeat the Democrats’ nominee this November,” he tweeted Tuesday night.

 Edwards is fast-food franchise owner who advances to the November election against Democrat Jasmine Beach-Ferrara, who won Tuesday’s six-candidate Democratic primary.